 Upon the initial satisfaction of the conditions to B. Riley Principal Capital II's purchase obligations under the Purchase Agreement, including the effectiveness of the registration statement that includes this prospectus, we will have the right, but not the obligation, from time to time at our sole discretion over the 24-month period beginning on the Commencement Date to direct B. Riley Principal Capital II to purchase up to \$300,000,000 of our Class A Ordinary Shares, subject to certain limitations and conditions set forth in the Purchase Agreement.
-We are registering 40,139,607 Class A Ordinary Shares under the Securities Act for resale by the Selling Securityholder under this prospectus, which represents (i) the 46,536 Initial Commitment Shares that we issued to B. Riley Principal Capital II upon execution of the Purchase Agreement on August 17, 2022, (ii) up to 93,071 Additional Commitment Shares that we may issue to B. Riley Principal Capital II pursuant to the Purchase Agreement if certain conditions are met, and (iii) up to 40,000,000 of our Class A Ordinary Shares that may be issued to B. Riley Principal Capital II from and after the Commencement Date, if and when we elect to sell shares to B. Riley Principal Capital II under the Purchase Agreement.
-If all of the shares offered for resale by B. Riley Principal Capital II under this prospectus were issued and outstanding, such shares would represent approximately 7% of outstanding Class A Ordinary Shares, approximately 6% of outstanding Pagaya Ordinary Shares, and approximately 14% of our public float, as of October 18, 2022.
+We are registering 40,139,607 Class A Ordinary Shares under the Securities Act for resale by the Selling Securityholder under this prospectus, which represents (i) the 46,536 Initial Commitment Shares that we issued to B. Riley Principal Capital II upon execution of the Purchase Agreement on August 17, 2022, (ii) up to 93,071 Additional Commitment Shares that we may issue to B. Riley Principal Capital II pursuant to the Purchase Agreement if certain conditions are met, and (iii) up to 40,000,000 of our Class A Ordinary Shares that may be issued to B. Riley Principal Capital II of the Commencement Date, if and when we elect to sell shares to B. Riley Principal Capital II under the Purchase Agreement.
+If all of the shares offered for resale by B. Riley Principal Capital II under this prospectus were issued and outstanding, such shares would represent approximately 7% of our public float, as of October 18, 2022.